Terms and Conditions

 Accredited Exercise Physiologists and Physiotherapists are both allied health professionals, however AEPs primary focus is to use active therapy to prevent, manage and treat complex medical conditions, rather than passive therapy like massage or manipulation.

 AEP's and other manual therapists like physiotherapists, osteopaths, chiropractors and acupuncturists often work together to aid a patient or clients rehabilitation and return to health.
 AEP's are the experts in exercise rehabilitation and are qualified to work from acute rehabilitation all the way through to return to competitive sport.

-A labour prep massage (LPM) is a whole body massage where the focus is preparing the mind with relaxation, preparing the pelvic girdle for labour using remedial massage and include acupressure points to assist in stimulating and encouraging labour to start.
+A labour prep massage is a whole body massage where the focus is preparing the mind with relaxation, preparing the pelvic girdle for labour using remedial massage and include acupressure points to assist in stimulating and encouraging labour to start.
 During labour a mother may choose to use a number of body positions that are optimal for birthing her baby, like squatting, kneeling or even being on all fours.
 These positions require more flexibility in the legs and hips, so to help facilitate these positions, we focus on releasing the muscle groups in the thighs, hips and lower back.

 Ideally including LPM in your pregnancy plan from 36 weeks and continuing weekly to labour onset, will give your body the most benefit.
 From 38 weeks we can include acupressure points to assist in stimulating and encouraging labour to start.
 It is important to remember that each woman and labour is unique and certain techniques are not guaranteed to start labour, but will support your body in the stage it's at.